10 Possible Transportation Pollution Solutions

 Making the switch isn't easy.
 Many streets and cities are not particularly bike- or pedestrian-friendly.
 Experts suggest starting small and easing into an alternate car routine.
 In essence, they suggest you have some experience before biking or walking in traffic.

-There are several Internet sites with tips, tricks and links to maps and mapping software for pedestrians and bicyclists to avoid the worst of the pitfalls.
+There are several websites with tips, tricks and links to maps and mapping software for pedestrians and bicyclists to avoid the worst of the pitfalls.

-If a person can't bike because of bad knees or other health issues, companies now produce electric motor kits that significantly reduce the physical power needed to ride a bike.
+If a person can't bike because of bad knees or other health issues, companies also produce electric motor kits that significantly reduce the physical power needed to ride a bike.

 Most of the solutions listed in this article will only work if there's a fundamental shift in our way of thinking about transportation.